Subrat-Mallick/Subrat-Mallick/README.md

 - GitHub: [Your GitHub Profile](https://github.com/Subrat-Mallick)

 Feel free to reach out if you want to collaborate on exciting data engineering projects or have any questions related to data engineering!

----
-_Replace the URLs in the social media buttons and project descriptions with your actual information.
-Make sure to add your specific projects and customize the content to reflect your experience and personality._

-Remember to keep the README visually appealing and well-organized.
-With this Markdown template, you should have a strong foundation to create a great README for your GitHub page, showcasing your data engineering expertise and making it easy for others to connect with you on social media.
-Best of luck with your GitHub profile!